RanxduG/SiPaKosa-Dataset/docs/DATASET_CARD.md

 ### Social Impact

 This dataset preserves Sinhala Buddhist cultural heritage and enables:
-- Digital humanities research
+- Digital humanities research on canonical Buddhist literature
-- Educational applications
+- Educational applications for Sinhala and Pali language learning
-- Low-resource NLP advancement
+- Low-resource NLP advancement for the Sinhala language

 ### Other Known Limitations

-- OCR errors in degraded historical documents
+- OCR errors may be present in degraded historical documents
-- Variable orthographic standards across centuries
+- Variable orthographic standards across centuries in historical texts
-- Code-switching complexity in mixed texts
+- Code-switching complexity in mixed Sinhala-Pali texts
+- Some suttas may have been skipped during scraping where no Sinhala or Pali content was found (logged in `error_log.json`)

 ## Additional Information

 ### Dataset Curators
 [Anonymous for review]

 ### Licensing Information

-- **Corpus**: CC-BY-4.0
+- **Corpus**: MIT License
 - **Code**: MIT License

 ### Citation Information